SAM.gov Registration Guide 2026: Complete Step-by-Step Process

 Step 9: Submit Notarized Letter

-Step 10: Await Validation
+Step 10: Wait for Validation

 - IRS tax database (TIN/EIN verification)